Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 To do my transparency houglass I use blending.
 It's a OpenGL functionality that allows to blend colors using the alpha value.

 ### Normal Mapping

 Normal mapping allows models to use a normal map texture in addition to diffuse and specular textures.
+The positions are calculated in tangent space instead of world space using TBN matrix who do the changement of space.
+Normals are extracted from the normal map, assimp can directly extact tangent and bitangent.

 ### Stencil Buffer